Larry Ellison: Since 2010

 In November 2016, Oracle bought NetSuite for $9.3 billion.
 Ellison owned 35% of NetSuite at the time of the purchase making him $3.5 billion personally.

 In 2017, Forbes estimated that Ellison was the 4th-richest person in the technology sector.

 In June 2018, Ellison's net worth was about $54.5 billion, according to Forbes.

 In December 2018, Ellison became a director on the board of Tesla, Inc., after purchasing 3 million shares earlier that year.
-Ellison left the Tesla Board in August 2022.
+Ellison left the Tesla board in August 2022.

 In June 2020, Ellison was reported to be the seventh-wealthiest person in the world, with a net worth of $66.8 billion.

 In late 2022, Ellison owned 42.9% of the shares of Oracle Corporation, and in June 2023, he owned 1.4% of the shares of Tesla.

 Ellison's software startup, Project Ronin, which he co-founded with David Agus and Dave Hodgson, closed in 2024.
 The company intended to transform cancer care using products intended to quickly analyze data within electronic medical records systems.

+In August 2025, Ellison provided funding through his family trust for the merger of Paramount Global with his son David's Skydance Media.
+The trust remains the largest owner of the new company's shares while David retains operational control.
+On September 10, 2025, Ellison was briefly the wealthiest person in the world, with an estimated net worth of $393 billion.

+In 2026, President Trump appointed Ellison to the President's Council of Advisors on Science and Technology (PCAST).